Average Weather in Laytonville California, United States

 The tourism score favors clear, rainless days with perceived temperatures between 65°F and 80°F. Based on this score, the best time of year to visit Laytonville for general outdoor tourist activities is from early July to mid August, with a peak score in the last week of July.

-The beach/pool score favors clear, rainless days with perceived temperatures between 75°F and 90°F. Based on this score, the best time of year to visit Laytonville for hot-weather activities is from mid July to mid August, with a peak score in the last week of July.
+The beach/pool score favors clear, rainless days with perceived temperatures between 75°F and 90°F. Based on this score, the best time of year to visit Laytonville for hot-weather activities is from early July to mid August, with a peak score in the last week of July.